 For one thing, he points out, research data collected thus far indicates that the genetic changes that are possible in the sorghum kernel influence its acceptance both as a human food and as animal feed.
 Among these genetic properties are certain compounds called tannins (polyphenols).

-"Tests have shown that sorghums high in tannin compounds not only are undesirable as a food source but are less efficient in beef this year.
-Only oats, soybeans, and peanut acreages are expected to be under 1973 levels, the Texas Crop and year from last year.
-Grain sorghum acres in the state will be of those extra cotton and grain sorghum acres.
-Of the
+"Tests have shown that sorghums high in tannin compounds not only are undesirable as a food source but are less efficient in beef production," Johnson adds.